Michael Madhusudan Dutt: Early life

 Madhusudan was born in Sagardari, a village in Keshabpur Upazila, Jessore District of Bengal (present-day Bangladesh), to a Hindu family.
-His father was Rajnarayan Dutt, who was a lawyer and his mother was Jahnabi Devi.
+His father was Rajnarayan Dutta, who was a lawyer and his mother was Jahnabi Devi.
 His family, being reasonably well-off, ensured that Madhusudan received an education in the English language and additional tutorship in English at home.
 Rajnarayan had intended for this Western education to open the doors for a government position for his son.

 College and religious conversion

 After he finished his education in Sagardari at roughly the age of fifteen, Rajnarayan sent Madhusudhan to Calcutta to attend Hindu College with the eventual aim of becoming a barrister.
 At Hindu College, Michael studied under a westernized curriculum in a university which had been expressly founded for the "uplift of the natives".
 The college required all students to wear Western clothing, eat European cuisine with cutlery, learn British songs, and speak exclusively in English—with the aim of creating an anglicized Indian middle class to serve as officials in the colonial administration.

 During his time at Hindu College, Madhusudhan developed an aversion to Indian culture and a deep yearning to be accepted into European culture.
 He expressed these sentiments in one of his poems.
 An early and formative influence on Dutt was his teacher at Hindu College, David Lester Richardson.
 Richardson was a poet and inspired in Dutt a love of English poetry, particularly by that of Byron.
 Dutt began writing English poetry aged around 17 years, sending his works to publications in England, including Blackwood's Magazine and Bentley's Miscellany.
 They were, however, never accepted for publication.
 This was also when he began a correspondence with his friend, Gour Das Bysack, which today forms the bulk of sources on his life.

 On 9 February 1843, Madhusudan embraced Christianity at the Old Mission Church, in spite of the objections of his parents and relatives.
 He did not take the name Michael until his marriage in 1848.